MAVProxyUser/MiSTercade-Review/README.md

 "accuracy" is something I care quite a bit about, both in "video output" / "stick input", as well as in over all experience.
 So the first annoyance for me was what seemed to be an obsession with USB input.
 This was the first place that I got the feeling that the MiSTer arcade landscape needs to mature a little before it's own secondary mainstreaming, alongside current MiSTer hype.
 There seems to be a strong "consolidation" feel to the whole project.
 For me stems feel stems from an unnecessary focus on USB input, key mapping, and HDMI output.
 The conversation is almost comical at it's core, and honestly threw up some of the first red flags for me as an end user. <br>
 [![lag](https://github.com/MAVProxyUser/MiSTercade-Review/blob/main/lag.png)](https://www.atari-forum.com/viewtopic.php?p=389051#p389051)

+# Is this arcade ready?
 Despite the uptick in "arcade" marketing for various accessories for MiSTer, few folks seem to have actual "arcade" experience, or actually own cabs, let alone more than one.
 This generally isn't a problem for most MiSTer users, but as an arcade operator coming into the mix, it is extremely annoying.

 [![tv](https://github.com/MAVProxyUser/MiSTercade-Review/blob/main/tv.png)](https://www.atari-forum.com/viewtopic.php?p=399173#p399173)

+## Questionable usablilty
-Some of the workflows in the menuing system are almost complete non-starters for actual use in an arcade with end users whom have never heard of MiSTer, or flat out don't care to know.
+Some of the workflows in the menuing system are almost complete non-starters for actual use in an arcade setting, with off the street players whom have never heard of MiSTer, or flat out don't care to know about it.
 Most folks that touch my machines just want to play the game that I have set on the Marquee.
-The folks operating my machines in various locations simply want to be able to turn them off, and back on in the event of a problem, expecting that they will boot back up ready to rock.
-At the very least the cabinet operators need the most basic of service, and coin menu functions for day to day operations.
-At this point in time a power outage, or a stick button / stick would be very disruptive to normal usage.
+The folks operating my machines at random events, and in various locations simply want to be able to turn them off, and back on when a problem occurs.
+The expectation is that they will boot back up ready to rock, as opposed to requiring manual core, and game selection.
+At the very least the cabinet operators also need the most basic of service, and coin menu functions for day to day operations, and player comp situations.
+At this point in time a power outage, or a stuck button / stick would be very disruptive to normal usage.
 The lack of a universal test or service core seems counter-intuitive in my opinion.
 The menu itself is a point of contention for many folks.
 Some argue it is overly simplistic for what the system is capable of, others saying that it is no less appropriate then the menuing of common multi-cart platforms.